Lilja/timelog/README.md

 To see examples, run timelog --examples
-All arguments in parenthesis will be prompted to the user if not supplied All arguments in brackets are optional which will have a default value if not supplied.
+All arguments in parenthesis will be prompted to the user if not supplied All arguments in brackets are optional
 ```

 ### Commands